 7- If filing for Chapter 13 bankruptcy, propose a repayment plan.
 Your lawyer will assist you in creating an affordable plan based on your income, debts, and monthly expenses, and ensure that the proposed plan complies with the law.
 A bankruptcy judge will either confirm or deny your plan.

 Once you file for bankruptcy, the court will grant you an automatic stay, which will halt home foreclosure and should prevent creditors from contacting you.
 A bankruptcy trustee will be assigned to your case, selling any non-exempt and unsecured property that you do not intend to make further payments on.
-Bankruptcy lawyers can help to ensure the filing process is as seamless as possible.
+Honolulu bankruptcy lawyers can help to ensure the filing process is as seamless as possible.

-Our Experienced Los Angeles Bankruptcy Attorneys Can Help
+Our Experienced Honolulu Bankruptcy Attorneys Can Help

 - advise you on which type of bankruptcy is right for you;